 Posted by Willy Franzen on September 5, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I suffer from Labor Day cognitive dissonance.
 I love the idea of a long weekend dedicated to celebrating our productivity (even if it does mean the end of summer), but I feel that in a lot of ways that we’ve missed the mark.
 After spending four years studying Labor Relations in college and another four years devoted to helping college students make the most of their productive capacity, I’ve come to realize that we are going to have to radically change the way we look at work if we’re going to continue to succeed individually and as a nation.
 But that doesn’t mean that we shouldn’t appreciate Labor Day for what it has become, an awesome day off.
 In past years we’ve looked at the Bureau of Labor Statistics, the Department of Labor, and Stetson (read the post if you want to know what they have to do with Labor Day).
 Today we’re going to look at the National Hot Rod Association, which is “the world’s largest motorsports sanctioning body with 80,000 members, 140 member tracks, more than 35,000 licensed competitors, and more than 5,000 member-track events.”
 The Glendora, CA based NHRA has been around for 60 years now, and their races seem to keep getting faster.